tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Data may be presented to an execution framework as Flat Darwin Core, or as Structured Darwin Core, or in another structure that can be mapped to the InformationElements of relevant Tests.
 The commonalities the Tests support are clearly defined specific tests which produce standard outputs from input Information Elements onto which domain specific terms (i.e. Darwin Core) are mapped.

+Multiple sequential and parallell workflows that process streams of data are possible.
+One possible workflow for test exectution is to group the unique values of applicable InformationElements within a bdqffdq:MultiRecord from each Validation or Measure Test, and then execute the Validation or Measure Tests on the unique values, and then de-aggregate the results back to each bdqffdq:SingleRecord.
+This is analogus to performing tests as SQL queries.
+Another possible workflow is to present each data record sequentially to all of the Validation and Measure Tests.
+Yet another is to split the data into streams by Information Element, and then, in paralell, present data in each streams to relevant tests.

 ### 6.3 Considerations for Test Execution (normative)

 Many Tests invoke external bdq:sourceAuthorities, some of these are downloadable vocabulary files, others are webservices with changing data.

-Implementation of Tests SHOULD locally cache the results of calls to remote web services, particularly if they operate on a sequence of bdqffdq:SingleRecords instead of operating on distinct values of bdqffdq:InformationElements.
+Implementations of Tests SHOULD locally cache the results of calls to remote web services, particularly if they operate on a sequence of bdqffdq:SingleRecords instead of operating on distinct values of bdqffdq:InformationElements.
 Data sets typically contain many repeated values, and remote web services SHOULD NOT be subject to repeated requests using the same question.

 Some source authorities are highly stable small vocabularies.
 Implementers MAY choose to query a local copy of such a vocabulary, even if a remote service is specified in a bdq:sourceAuthority for a Test.
 Implementers SHOULD monitor for changes to that vocabulary and update local data when changes occur.